danmcmillen/react_native_kickstart/README.md

   - **Screens**: Screen definitions for the feature, typically container components that represent entire screens.
   - **Store**: State management for the feature's functionality.

-# Project Configuration
+# Project Configuration 🛠️

 This project is built using [Expo](https://expo.dev/), a platform for developing, building, and deploying React Native apps.
 It also utilizes [TypeScript](https://www.typescriptlang.org/) for static typing, [ESLint](https://eslint.org/) for linting, and [Prettier](https://prettier.io/) for code formatting.

 A mock API server is configured for rapid development and testing.
-The `mock-api` directory contains a sample database that is parsed into an API, which can be utilized during development.
+The `json-server` directory contains a sample database that is parsed into an API, which can be utilized during development.
 Unit testing is set up using [Jest](https://jestjs.io/), and [Husky](https://typicode.github.io/husky) ensures that committed code is lint-free, formatted, and passes all unit tests.